Sample syllabus: Social justice concerns for communicators

 Want to go straight to the syllabus?
 Use this link to go to the Google doc.

 I completed my first semester in the University of Oregon’s Communications and Media Studies Ph.D. program in December.
-In my course on teaching/professional life, I was challenged to create a syllabus for an undergraduate course I would like to teach.
-I created the class I wanted as a student: A discussion of the choices public relations/strategic communication professionals (and all communicators) can make to create responsible communications and advance social justice concerns.
+For an assignment, I was challenged to create a syllabus for a course I would like to teach.
+I created the class I wanted as a Strategic Communication MA student: A discussion of the choices public relations/strategic communication professionals (and all communicators) can make to create responsible communications and advance social justice concerns.

-While students would not end my class as experts in these topics, it is my hope that the course would prepare them to consider the choices they will make at work and encourage their curiosity to explore further.
+The class is fast-paced.
+While students would not end class as experts in these topics, it is my hope that the course would prepare them to consider the choices they will make at work and encourage their curiosity to explore further.

 Feel free to review my syllabus, and I’d love feedback.
-(I do know the reading list is too much.
-The syllabus, admittedly, became a bit of a file cabinet for interesting articles).
+(I know the reading list is too much.
+The syllabus, admittedly, became a bit of a file cabinet for useful articles).

 Some of the key choices I made when building this syllabus include the following: